mkearney/tfse/README.md

 ## about tfse
 - R package consisting of functions designed to interact with twitter's API
-- I created this package to gather data for my dissertation - I'm still doing that but I'm trying to add functionality beyond those related to my dissertation
 - I realize there's already an R package ([twitteR](https://github.com/geoffjentry/twitteR)) that does a lot of the same stuff, but I wanted to get a sense for the inner-workings so I decided to write an R package from the ground up (and b/c dissertations are